bmxdemo/bmxproject/logbook/postings/20170407_beam_fft/index.md

 Lastly, **Figure 5** shows x and y cross sectional slices (phi=0 and 90 deg) through all the beams.
 The thick blue line is the HFSS "true" beam.
-The straight FFT is the dotted blue line, and isn't terrible, but doesn't get the main beam shape quite right.
+The simple FFT is the dotted blue line, and isn't terrible, but doesn't get the main beam shape quite right.
 Doing the FFT but accounting for curvature using the first term of the Rahmat approximation is shown as the dashed cyan line.
 This captures the main